Political systems of the Asante Empire: Impeachment

-Kings of the Asante Empire who violated any of the oaths taken during his or her enstoolment, were destooled by Kingmakers.
+Rulers of the Asante Empire who violated any of the oaths taken during their enstoolment, were destooled by Kingmakers.
 For instance, if a king punished citizens arbitrarily or was exposed as corrupt, he would be destooled.
 Destoolment entailed kingmakers removing the sandals of the king and bumping his buttocks on the ground three times.
 Once destooled from office, his sanctity and thus reverence were lost, as he could not exercise any of the powers he had as king; this includes Chief administrator, Judge, and Military Commander.
 The now previous king was dispossessed of the Stool, swords and other regalia which symbolized his office and authority.

 He also lost his position as custodian of the land.
 However, even if destooled from office, the king remained a member of the royal family from which he was elected.
 One impeachment occurred during the reign of Kusi Obodom, caused by a failed invasion of Dahomey.